 Treatment is with antibiotics (penicillin G, metronidazole).
 Perhaps 50% of seriously ill patients require surgery for perforation, persistent intestinal obstruction, or failure to respond to antibiotics.
 An experimental toxoid vaccine has been used successfully in endemic areas but is not available commercially.

-This similar syndrome develops in the cecum of neutropenic patients (eg, those with leukemia or receiving cancer chemotherapy).
-It may be associated with sepsis due to Clostridium septicum.
-Symptoms are fever, abdominal pain, and diarrhea.
+This similar life-threatening syndrome develops in the cecum of neutropenic patients (eg, those with leukemia or receiving cancer chemotherapy).
+It may be associated with sepsis due to C. septicum.
+Symptoms are fever, abdominal pain, GI bleeding, and diarrhea.

 Treatment is with antibiotics, but surgery may be necessary.

-Neonatal necrotizing enterocolitis (see Gastrointestinal Disorders in Neonates and Infants: Necrotizing Enterocolitis), which occurs in neonatal ICUs, may be caused by C. perfringens, C. butyricum, or C. difficile, although the role of these organisms needs further study.
+Neonatal necrotizing enterocolitis (see Necrotizing Enterocolitis), which occurs in neonatal ICUs, may be caused by C. perfringens, C. butyricum, or C. difficile, although the role of these organisms needs further study.